notum-cz/strapi-plugin-content-versioning/README.md

 The repository is maintained by [**Ondřej Mikulčík**]( https://github.com/omikulcik), a member of the Notum Technologies development team.

+## 💬 Community

+Join our [Discord server](https://discord.gg/hZRCcfWq) to discuss new features, implementation challenges or anything related to this plugin.

 ## 🚀 Created with passion by [Notum Technologies](https://notum.cz/en)